How to Improve Your Website: 8 Tips for Better Design

 You’ve snagged the proverbial fish, but how do you plan to reel them in?
 Design is a huge part of directing the visual flow of how information is processed.

-You might want to push them further down the sales funnel by having a potential customer click on the Products button.
+You might want to push them further down the sales funnel by having a potential customer click the Products button.
 Or, you might want them to sign up for your email newsletter and receive a free eBook in return.

 No matter what you want to do, ensure that your design flow is clean enough to dictate actions with no uncertainty.

-Click here, buy now, search this.
+Click here, buy now, and search this.
 These are all short CTAs with a simple command, and there’s no room for error.

 Each landing page on your site needs a clear CTA, which demands action as you think through which CTA makes sense where.